 Writers Write is a resource for writers.
 In this post, we share American author, Blake Bailey’s 5 Tips For Writers.

-Blake Bailey is an American writer who is known for his biographies of John Cheever (Cheever: A Life), Richard Yates (A Tragic Honesty: The Life and Work of Richard Yates), and Charles Jackson (Farther and Wilder: The Lost Weekends and Literary Dreams of Charles Jackson).
-He was born 1 July 1963.
+Blake Bailey, born 1 July 1963, is an American writer who is known for his biographies of John Cheever (Cheever: A Life), Richard Yates (A Tragic Honesty: The Life and Work of Richard Yates), and Charles Jackson (Farther and Wilder: The Lost Weekends and Literary Dreams of Charles Jackson).

 He is the recipient of a Guggenheim Fellowship and an Award in Literature from the American Academy of Arts and Letters, and a winner of the National Book Critics Circle Award.